ELthomasoPostfix/HOAx/README.md

 rm output/hello
 ```

-At the time of writing, writes the following to stdout:
+At the time of writing, this writes the following to stdout:

     Test proper Spot Linkage!
     This is Spot 2.12.1.